wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 long-term mistake but perhaps the correct short-term decision.
 We were not at the size when I was really thinking too long-term.
 I was not getting from him what I needed and it was weighing me down mentally, but this was my fault.
-I was not communicating to Russ proparly what my expectations were.
+I was not communicating to Russ properly what my expectations were.
 Thankfully we're still friends and grab drinks every now and then.
-If the roles were reveresed I don't think I would be as magnanimous.
+If the roles were reversed I don't think I would be as magnanimous.

 I've since fired two others.
 One was my fault, the other was not.
 It is a strange thing to fire someone.
 People try to make it nice by saying "let them go", but in reality you've shit-canned them.
-When you are employing someone, especailly at a small company, you feel a sense of responsibility for them.
+When you are employing someone, especially at a small company, you feel a sense of responsibility for them.
 You are paying them money and provide them with health care they use to take care of their family.
 I wish we could magically double the salaries of all of our employees but of course we cannot afford that.
 When it came time to firing someone it weighed on me and I considered the implications.
-I never did it lightly, but considering the alterative they have turned out the be the correct move.
+I never did it lightly, but considering the alternative they have turned out the be the correct move.
 Even with Russ, he's done much better without DockYard than he was doing with DockYard.

 ### Losing People

 We have so far lost just one employee, one of our DC partners Chris Gill.
-He got a job with the Deptartment of Revenue that paid well beyond what we could afford.
+He got a job with the Department of Revenue that paid well beyond what we could afford.
 I was actually pretty proud of him that we landed it.
 I have left enough jobs in my career to know that I never want to be angry at someone that has decided to leave DockYard.
 If it is time to go, it is time to go.
-Considering the number of Jr. devs we have been training up I would like to think of it as an accomplishment of ours to see people "graduate" from DockYard and go on to do great things in the industry. (but don't leave us too quick!)
+Considering the number of junior developers we have been training up I would like to think of it as an accomplishment of ours to see people "graduate" from DockYard and go on to do great things in the industry. (but don't leave us too quick!)